speechchemistry/phonemic-analysis/README.md

 This repository contains software related to my PhD "Machine-assisted phonemic analysis".
 One of the main tools is a phonetic distance measure.

+## Prerequisites

+This tool requires Java runtime to be installed which often is on most systems.

 ## Installation

-This tool requires Java runtime to be installed which often is on most systems.
 Download the realease zip package that includes the binaries and source (click on releases).

 ## Running the tools